anonymres/Hansmann_Conjoint/README.md

-# Hansmann’s Contract Failure Theory: Correct but Irrelevant?
+# The Value of Being Nonprofit: A New Look at Hansmann’s Contract Failure Theory
 <!---#### **Eva Witesman**, Romney Institute of Public Service and Ethics, Brigham Young University
 #### **Curtis Child**, Department of Sociology, Brigham Young University
 #### **Chris Silvia**, Romney Institute of Public Service and Ethics, Brigham Young University--->